jundalisay/spblist/content/en/research/descartes/man/article-01.md

 <!-- of this machine -->

-#### 3. The meats are digested in the stomach through the force of certain liquors.
+#### 3. The meats are digested in the stomach through the force of certain liquors

-These liquors slip between their parts, separate, agitate, and heat them just as common water does the same to quicklime, or strong water those of metals.
+These liquors slip between their particles, separate, agitate, and heat them just as:
+- common water does the same to quicklime, or
+- strong water does for metals.

 These liquors, brought from the heart by the arteries, become very hot.

 The meats could even corrode and heat up by themselves, just as new hay does in the barn when it is squeezed before it is dry.

+The small particles of these meats receive agitation as they heat up.

+This combines with the heat of the stomach and the intestines that contain them.
+- These intestines are composed of small threads.
+- These are arranged to use the heat to digest food

-The agitation that the small parts of these meats receive as they heat up, combined with that of the stomach and the intestines that contain them, and with the arrangement of the small threads of which these intestines are composed, means that as they digest, they descend little by little towards the conduit through which the coarser parts of them must leave; that prevents the bran from following it.
+The food then descends little by little towards the conduit through which the coarser parts of them must leave.
+- This prevents the bran from following it.

 These subtler parts of the meats are uneven and still imperfectly mixed together.
 - These make up a liquor which is hollow and whitish when unmixed with blood